department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 <br />

 **Exception:**
-You can't get this benefit under the Post-9/11 GI Bill, Dependents’ Educational Assistance (DEA) program, or VEAP.
+You can’t get this benefit under the Post-9/11 GI Bill, Dependents’ Educational Assistance (DEA) program, or VEAP.

 <br/>